 What Will I Study?

 Strategy students learn and apply several key strategy frameworks and analytic techniques.
-Strategy teaches students structured problem-solving and logic skills to critically analyze business scenarios and to explain their findings and recommendations in professional presentations.
+Strategy teaches students structured problem-solving skills and methods of logic to critically analyze business scenarios and to explain their findings and recommendations in professional presentations.
 Case-method teaching, as well as projects with actual companies, are used to expose students to real-world issues and gain professional experience.

 Specifically, students will learn about industry analysis with special focus on competitors, customers, suppliers, economic conditions, industry structure, demographics, social trends, technological change, etc. Students will also learn how to analyze the resources and capabilities of companies in a competitive context.
 Competitive dynamics, including game theory, will also be covered in depth as well as corporate strategy, which focuses on firm growth issues such as diversification and vertical integration, mergers and acquisitions, and strategic alliances.

 The strategy major is a 64-credit hour limited enrollment program.
 The program accepts sixty-five students (fifty majors and fifteen minors) yearly to start strategy coursework in the Fall semester.
 Students are encouraged to take 12–15 credits each semester after admittance so they can graduate in 3–4 semesters.
 Students take the strategy junior core, a seven-credit envelope of classes, their first semester.

 - STRAT 326 (formerly BUS M 326): Career Development (1.0 credit)

 - STRAT 401 (BUS M 480): Strategy 1 (3.0 credits)

 - STRAT 402 (BUS M 486): Strategy Analytics (3.0 credits)

 - STRAT 411 (BUS M 481): Strategy 2 (3.0 credits)

 - STRAT 421 (BUS M 482): Strategy Implementation (3.0 credits)